A Cusp in QED at g=2

-The following implications for $g$-QED of the properties of the renormalization group coefficient $b_0(g)$ are noteworthy -- we address in the following discussion the range of values of $g$ shown in Fig.\,\ref{fig:Veffexpg}:\\ 1.)
-We recognize $g$ is an independent `large' coupling constant.
-The first-order D-QED expands around $g=\pm 2$, which points are identified as being non-analytic in the $g$-QED framework.\\ 2.)
-For any value of $g$ not at the cusp the magnitude $|b_0|$ decreases (and thus the speed of `running' decreases) compared to its value at $g=2$.
-Considering that the coefficient of the magnetic spin term in \req{EoMg} is dimensionless there is no new scale appearing in association with $g$. \\ 3.)
-The presence of the cusp in $b_0$ implies that the running coupling of $g$-QED, $\alpha(q)$ comprises the cusp as well. \\ 4.)
-A cross check and confirmation of our result for $b_0(g)$ is obtained in perturbative domain considering the limit $g\to 0$ where $b_0(g\to 0)$ differs only by a minus sign and the number of degrees of freedom from the known behavior of scalar particle `QED'.
-The minus sign is due to the commutation relation needed in closing the fermion trace in loops, whereas it is absent in scalar boson loops.\\ 5.)
-In the principal domain $|g|\le 2$ the functional dependence on $g$ we find agrees with the result Eqs.\,(53--57) seen in Ref.\,\cite{AngelesMartinez:2011nt}.
+The following implications for $g$-QED of the properties of the renormalization group coefficient $b_0(g)$ shown in Fig.\,\ref{fig:Veffexpg} are noteworthy:\\ 1.)
+The D-QED expands around $g=\pm 2$, which points are identified as being non-analytic at $g_\mathrm{D }=2$ in the $g$-QED framework.\\ 2.)
+For any value of $g$ not at the cusp $g_\mathrm{D }=2$, the magnitude $|b_0|$ decreases (and thus the speed of `running' decreases) compared to its value at $g=2$.
+Considering that the coefficient of the magnetic spin term in~\req{EoMg} is dimensionless, no new scale appears in association with $g$. \\ 3.)
+The presence of the cusp in $b_0$ implies that the running coupling of $g$-QED, comprises the cusp as well. \\ 4.)
+A cross check and confirmation of our result for $b_0(g)$ is obtained in perturbative domain considering the limit $g\to 0$ where $b_0(g\to 0)$ differs as expected in sign and the number of degrees of freedom from the known behavior of scalar particle `QED'. \\ 5.)
+In the principal domain $|g|\le 2$, the functional dependence on $g$ we find agrees with the result Eqs.\,(53--57) seen in Ref.\,\cite{AngelesMartinez:2011nt}.
 Specifically, the leading term for large $q^2$ of the vacuum polarization function, evaluated within the framework of $g$-QED is $-\alpha b_0(g)/(2\pi) \ln (-q^2/m^2)$, seen explicitly in Eq.\,(55) of Ref.\,\cite{AngelesMartinez:2011nt}.\\ 6.)
 As the above limit shows, for a range of appropriate gyromagnetic moment values $g$ (including $g=0$) $b_0(g)>0$ is {\em possible}.
-This produces asymptotic freedom behavior for fermions interacting alone with an Abelian charge.
+This produces asymptotic freedom behavior for Abelian fermions.
 The switch between the infrared stable and the asymptotically free behavior occurs in the principal $g$-domain twice, at $g =\pm 2/\sqrt{3}=\pm 1.155$ and continues periodically e.g. for $g=4-2/\sqrt{3}=2.845$.
 This mechanism of asymptotic freedom generation by $g$-driven sign reversal is implicit in Eq.\,(56) of Ref.\,\cite{AngelesMartinez:2011nt} (valid in principal domain $|g|\le 2$), but the new mechanism allowing Abelian confinement has not been recognized there.
 The values of $g$ where the sign of the functions $f_{i,j}$ changes is indicated in Fig.\,\ref{fig:Veffexpg}, up to periodic recurrence.